w3c/wai-about-wai/_about/new-work.md

 To learn more about contributing to this work generally, **see [[Participating in WAI]](/about/participating/)**.

-Links to the "how to participate" page for each Working Group are in the [[Participating in Working Groups section]](/about/participating/#participating-in-working-groups).
+Links to the "how to participate" page for each Working Group are in the [Participating in Working Groups section](/about/participating/#participating-in-working-groups).

 If you are interested in a Task Force, see participation information for the parent Working Group.